-English as an Additional Language (EAL) There is a separate department which provides teaching for pupils where English is their second language.
-Lessons are for individuals and groups and are currently provided by a specialist teacher who is also a Learning Support teacher teaching within the LSU.
+English as an Additional Language (EAL) There is a separate unit which provides teaching for pupils where English is their second language.
+Lessons are for individuals and groups.

 AIMS

 All students are entitled to a broad and balanced curriculum.
 We seek to provide maximal opportunities for all our students across the whole range of abilities, from all cultures and genders.
 Our firm belief is that all students should be valued equally, irrespective of their differences, but at the same time we appreciate the need for treating them all as individuals.
 It is our intention to promote and develop a whole-school policy at Hazlegrove through which we can promote inclusion and provide the appropriate support to ensure that all students achieve their full potential and prepare for adult life through effective learning.